Hangzhou

 Established as a county seat in 221 BC, Hangzhou later served as the capital of the Wuyue Kingdom (923–997) and the Southern Song dynasty (1138–1276).
-The city has three UNESCO World Heritage Sites, which are the West Lake Cultural Landscape, the Grand Canal, and the Archaeological Ruins of Liangzhu City.
+The city has three UNESCO World Heritage Sites: the West Lake Cultural Landscape, the Grand Canal, and the Archaeological Ruins of Liangzhu City.

-Hangzhou is designated as a sub-provincial city.
-Hangzhou ranked ninth in GDP among mainland Chinese cities and 14th according to the Global Innovation Index.
+Hangzhou is designated as a sub-provincial city and is part of the Yangtze River Delta.
+Hangzhou ranked ninth in GDP among mainland Chinese cities and 14th internationally according to the Global Innovation Index.
 The city hosts the headquarters of Alibaba Group, Ant Group, DeepSeek, Geely, and NetEase.
 According to the Nature Index, it ranks 10th globally in scientific research output.

 History

 Early history

 The celebrated neolithic culture of Hemudu is known to have inhabited Yuyao, 100 km south-east of Hangzhou as far back as seven thousand years ago.
 It was during this time that rice was first cultivated in southeast China.
 Excavations have established that the jade-carving Liangzhu culture (named for its type site just northwest of Hangzhou) inhabited the area immediately around the present city around five thousand years ago.
 The first of Hangzhou's present neighborhoods to appear in written records was Yuhang, which probably preserves an old Baiyue name.

 In 222 BC, the First Emperor of the Qin established Qiantang (錢唐) as a county under the direction of Kuaiji Commandery (now Shaoxing).
 It was located in the area of the Wulin Mountains and the Wulin Lakes.
 Under the Han, the same area was known as Wulin (武林).

 Hangzhou was made the seat of the prefecture of Hang under the Sui in AD 589, entitling it to a city wall which was constructed two years later.
 By a longstanding convention also seen in other cities like Guangzhou and Fuzhou, the city took on the name of the area it administered and became known as Hangzhou.
 Hangzhou was at the southern end of China's Grand Canal which extends to Beijing.
 The canal evolved over centuries but reached its full length by 609.